charlieSplittstoser/ImageExaminer/README.md

 ### Overwrite Most Common RGB Value
 This operation will find the most frequently occuring RGB pixel value and replace it with some user-defined value.

-Each pixel undergoes the following transformation:
+Each of the most common pixels in the image undergoes the following transformation:

 	RGB(x, y, z) ---> RGB(x1, y1, z1)